ttuegel/haskell-love-2021/README.md

 We can answer these questions, but not by using the cost centre profile.

-## Interpreting cost centre profiles - Laziness
+## Cost centre profiling - Laziness

 GHC User's Guide, Section 8.1.2: (Emphasis mine.)